Mekan-developer/internet-magazyn-laravel-vue/README.md

 # internet-magazyn-laravel-vue

-This project is an eCommerce application: - Backend: Laravel admin panel with AdminLTE. - Frontend: Vue.js using the Karte Fashion multipurpose eCommerce HTML template.
+This project is an eCommerce application: - Backend: Laravel admin panel with AdminLTE. - Frontend: Vue.js using 'the Karte Fashion multipurpose eCommerce HTML template'.